dirkwhoffmann/vAmigaTS/Denise/BPU/README.md

 #### bpu3

-Switches between 3 and 4 active bitplanes.
+Switches between 3 and 4 active bitplanes multiple times.

+#### bpu4 to bpu7

+Switches from 4 to 3 bitplanes in line $55 at hpos $4F, $51, $57, and $59, respectively.

 Dirk Hoffmann, 2019